Home / HIPEC Surgery in India

 How to Prepare for HIPEC Surgery?

-• Undergo CT or PET scans to map disease extent accurately
+• CT or PET scans to assess disease spread.

-• Complete blood tests evaluating kidney, liver, and bone marrow function
+• Blood tests to check kidney, liver, and bone marrow function.

 How is the HIPEC Procedure Performed?

-• Surgeons remove all visible tumours from the abdominal cavity during cytoreduction surgery
+• Surgeons remove visible tumours from the abdomen.

-• The abdomen is temporarily closed to allow chemotherapy to circulate safely inside
+• The abdomen is temporarily closed for chemotherapy circulation.

-• Heated chemotherapy solution is infused and circulated for a fixed duration
+• Heated chemotherapy solution is circulated inside the abdomen.

-• Temperature and drug levels are continuously monitored throughout the procedure
+• Temperature and drug levels are closely monitored.

-• Chemotherapy fluid is drained completely after the treatment cycle completion
+• Chemotherapy fluid is drained after the treatment cycle.

-• The abdominal cavity is washed to remove residual medication safely
+• The abdominal cavity is washed to remove residual drugs.

-• Final surgical closure is performed after ensuring bleeding control
+• The incision is closed after ensuring bleeding control.

-• Patient is shifted to the recovery unit for close observation
+• The patient is shifted to recovery for observation.

 HIPEC Procedure